 -Improve the school classrooms and surroundings with new books, school furniture, learning equipment and resources.

--Provide wages for experienced and qualified teachers and support professionals.
+-Wages for experienced and qualified teachers and support professionals.

 -Continue to build the support networks AoE has shown are so vital for placing the school at the heart of a community and bringing relevant stakeholders together.